kellywu3/Basic-Graph-Algorithm-Animations/README.md

 **Dijkstra's Algorithm***
 - graph algorithm to find the SSSP
-- must run on a connected graph
+- must run on a weighted, connected graph with no negative edge weights

 pseudocode:
 ```pseudo